 Plan your startup menu with these considerations:

-- How much is needed to eventually cover your other startup costs?
+- How much is needed to eventually cover your other food truck startup costs?

 - How long do you intend to trade for (each day and long-term)?